jsandler18/jsandler18.github.io/_tutorial/dyn-mem.md

 title:  Part 4 - Dynamic Memory
 ---
 Now that we can boot and have a sane project structure, we can move on with developing the kernel itself.
 Since we are the kernel, theoretically, we can use any memory we want at any time.
-To impose some order and prevent shooting ourselves in the foot, it makes sense to impliment a simple memory allocator.
+To impose some order and prevent shooting ourselves in the foot, it makes sense to implement a simple memory allocator.
 It is important to note that this allocator is not managing all of the memory.
 It just manages a small piece that the kernel will use for its data structures.

 If you want to download the code and play with it yourself, [see my git repo](https://github.com/jsandler18/raspi-kernel/tree/9eeb138e06d287cb8f42bc71587a2f6aa61c6583).